NorfairKing/cardano-sl/docs/configuration.md

 see [Generating genesis for testnet](#generating-genesis-for-testnet) section for more details.

-`internal_staging_full` configuration can be used by full nodes in internal staging.
-It's
+`internal_staging_full` configuration is used by full nodes in internal staging.
+Currently it's a stub, because internal staging isn't deployed yet.

 `internal_staging_wallet_win64` and `internal_staging_wallet_macos64`
-are very similar configurations for wallets.
+are like `internal_staging_full`, but for wallets.

-**Obsolete**

-There are two configurations for testnets.
-They are ready to be used, except `bootStakeholders` and `vssCerts`.
-Testnet genesis preparation is described above.
-Bootstrap stakeholders and vss certificates in `lib/configuration.yaml` are derived from secret keys from `secrets/testnet/`.
-Since they are publicly avaiable, they shouldn't be used for real testnet.
-Note that `vssCerts` differ even though secret keys are same.
-That's because certificates validity depends on protocol magic.

-**Sketch**

-Workflow for testnet: modify `seed`, dump keys, figure out system start, dump genesis data, use it.

 ### `devnet` configuration